Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 How To Fix

-You either need reprogramming or a fresh module.
+You either need reprogramming or a new module.
 Either way, you’ll need skilled help from auto electricians.

-Reprogramming or a replacement module will be in excess of $600 – possibly over $1,000.
+Reprogramming or a replacement module will be in excess of $600 – potentially over $1,000.

 Can You Drive When The ETC Light Is On?